hiibolt/niu-metis-documentation/src/chapter_2_1.md

 ...and more.

-To do so, we use a PBS script file.
-For those familiar with systems scripting, this is similar to a `.sh` file on Linux, or a `.bat` file on Windows.
+To do so, we use a PBS script file - a bash script with embedded PBS directives.

 Let's get started by creating a `run.pbs` file with the following contents:
 ```bash